didi/benchmark-thrift/README.md

     ```bash
     thrift -r --gen java /xxx/xxx.thrift
     ```
-2. Package the result generated in the previous step through the script provided by the tool (under the bin directory), and attach the package result to the configuration file as shown [in the next step](#Prepare configuration file)
+2. Package the result generated in the previous step through the script provided by the tool (under the bin directory), and attach the package result to the configuration file as shown in **`[Prepare configuration file]`**
     ```bash
     cd <TOOL_HOME>/bin
     # The meanings of the three parameters are: 1. thrift_version: Thrift version 2. java_path: specify the path of Java folder (absolute path); 3. jar_path: specify the location and name of the output jar package